anishmss/bioinfo_intro_dlsu/chapters/msa/msa.md

 # Multiple sequence alignment

+## Sequences come in families
+Sequences come in families.
+They might be based on common recent ancestry, structural similarity, or functional similarity.
+For example, in the previous hands-on, we looked at a family of ACE2 sequences.
+Other examples are: protein domains, family of HIV *pol* poly-protein sequences from different HIV subtypes, families of different types of mobile genetic elements, family of trans-membrane proteins found on bacterial cell surfaces that have a [beta barrel](https://en.wikipedia.org/wiki/Beta_barrel) structure.

+## Aligning multiple sequences
 Multiple sequence alignment (MSA) extends the idea of pairwise sequence alignment to more than 2 sequences.
 Like the pairwise case, an msa arranges sequences into columns of homologous residues.

 The figure below shown a portion of an MSA of ACE2 orthologs.
 You can see that one MSA of $n$ sequences provides a lot of information that would be hard to extract from pairwise alignments of all the $n(n-1)/2$ pairs.